XFL (2020–2023): Rebuild

 The league chose to focus on placing teams in large media markets, selecting five of the top seven largest media markets in the U.S.; based on 2017 census bureau estimates, all eight 2020 XFL markets had over 2.9 million residents each (the smallest being St. Louis).
 This was seen as a stark contrast to the other emerging spring football league, the Alliance of American Football, which primarily chose markets without NFL teams, seen as a decision to avoid competing with existing fan bases; two of the AAF's markets (Birmingham and Memphis, which both had teams in the first XFL) had populations less than half that of St. Louis's.
 The only 2020 XFL market that did not host an NFL team was St. Louis, which in 2015 saw its NFL team (the Rams) return to Los Angeles.

 In May 2019, the XFL placed a bid on some of the AAF's former assets as part of that league's bankruptcy proceedings.
 The league was outbid by former Arena Football League executive Jerry Kurz.
 Several months earlier in December 2018, Charlie Ebersol asked Vince McMahon about merging the AAF (which had then yet to start its ultimately-aborted sole season) with the XFL.
 McMahon turned him down.

 The league signed its first player, quarterback Landry Jones, on August 15, 2019.
 The XFL revealed team names and logos on August 21, 2019.
-Players were assigned to each team in the 2020 XFL Draft from October 15 to 16, with schedules released October 22 and ticket sales opening to the general public October 24.
+Players were assigned to each team in the 2020 XFL draft from October 15 to 16, with schedules released October 22 and ticket sales opening to the general public October 24.
 Uniforms were revealed December 3.

 In the week leading up to the kickoff, the XFL secured sponsorships from Gatorade and Anheuser-Busch.
-The Anheuser-Busch sponsorship is used to promote Bud Light Seltzer; the "seltzer chug" became a postgame locker room tradition in part because of the product placement deal.
+The Anheuser-Busch sponsorship was used to promote Bud Light Seltzer; the "seltzer chug" became a postgame locker room tradition in part because of the product placement deal.
 After averaging 3.1 million viewers in its first week, average ratings for the XFL would drop to 1.5 million viewers during its fifth and final week.